 A Review of the IrisCup

-The IrisCup Menstrual Cupis a period cup manufactured in Spain from high quality medical grade silicone that has a 4.5/5 star rating on Amazon.
-It’s very cheap, but is it a top-quality cup that you should consider putting into your body?
+The IrisCup Menstrual Cupis a period cup manufactured in Spain from high quality medical grade silicone.
+It’s reasonably priced, but is it a top-quality cup that you should consider putting into your body?

 2 Sizes of Iris Cup